pseudomalayalee/hello-world/README.md

 # hello-world
-This is my first sample GitHub repository
+This is my first sample GitHub repository.
+Not big on describing self